 But getting the proper recommended daily intake of vitamin D is essential, as deficiency can pose many negative health risks such as:

-- Vitamin D-deficient people often get sick — One of the biggest benefits of vitamin D is that it contributes to boosting your immune system, helping you keep disease-causing bacteria, viruses, and pathogens at bay.
+- Vitamin D-deficient people often get sick — One of the biggest benefits of vitamin D is that it contributes to boosting your immune system, helping you keep disease-causing bacteria, viruses, and other pathogens at bay.
 That’s because this powerful micronutrient interacts directly with B-cells, T-cells, and other cells that fight off infection.
-If you can’t seem to shake off common illness, particularly the flu and colds, from season to season, vitamin D deficiency could be to blame.
+If you can’t seem to shake off common illnesses, particularly flu and colds, from season to season, vitamin D deficiency could be to blame.
 Several extensive observational studies have found a potential connection between low vitamin D and respiratory infections, such as pneumonia, bronchitis, and colds.

 - Fatigue — Excessive tiredness and fatigue certainly have many potential causes, but low vitamin D is often overlooked as a possible culprit.
 One 2015 study showed that vitamin D deficiency could be an unusual link to chronic fatigue.